Bacterial Vaginosis - When To Call a Doctor

 If you have not been diagnosed with bacterial vaginosis but

-you have symptoms that cause you concern, see the following topics:
+you have symptoms that cause you concern, see:

 It's generally recommended that you contact or